 Timings and lost followers

 Using the reporting, take a look when you are getting the most engagement – what times of day, what days of the week?
-And use tools such as Tweriod or Followerwonk to see when your followers are online.
+And use tools such as Followerwonk to see when your followers are online.

 From this information analyse when the best time of day is for maximum engagement.